 The primary mission of Student Life at Lackawanna is to offer members of the college community a variety of events, programs and activities that complement the curriculum, enhance the overall quality of life within the College, and expose as many people as possible to a variety of social and cultural programs.
 Many student organizations provide an assortment of activities in which any student may participate.
-These include, but are not limited to, Pinky Swear, Cheer, Criminal Justice and PRIDE.
-Membership in the Phi Beta Lambda and Phi Theta Kappa honor societies is also an option for qualified students.
+These include, but are not limited to, Pinky Swear, Cheer, FBLA, and PRIDE.
+Membership in the Phi Beta Lambda and Phi Theta Kappa and Student Veterans of America honor societies is also an option for qualified students.